Peter Rainer, Concertmaster

 He made his solo debut playing Bruch concerto with orchestras in France, and has since toured in Europe, Canada and Asia both as a soloist and as a member in chamber ensembles.

 Winner of International Violin Competitions such as “Alpe Adria”, “Duchi d’Acquaviva”, “Rovere d’Oro”, and the AGIMUS, Davide has held solo concerts in Rome, Florence, Milan, Venice, Zurich, Graz, Vienna and Salzburg.
 He has been featured as a guest artist for major musical institutions and events such as the Musical Afternoons in Milan (Teatro dal Verme), the “Great Performers” in the Bologna Festival (Teatro Manzoni), the Cini Foundation, the Archivio Musicale G.A.
 Fano Foundation in Venice, the International Festival Dino Ciani in Cortina d’Ampezzo, the Friends of Music in Padova, the International Music Festival Bled (Slovenia), the International Festival of the Arts Campus in San Gemini, the Mozarteum in Salzburg (Wiener Saal), the “City of Lucca” Festival, the Musical Weeks at the Olympic Theatre in Vicenza and more.
 More recently he performed at the Auditorium Parco della Musica in Rome, at the National Theater and at the National Concert Hall of Taipei and the Taipei Arena, as well as in Montreal (Canada), International Festival of Asahikawa in Hokkaido, and in Tokyo for the Nippon Foundation (Suntory Hall).
-Prior to iPalpiti Festival, Davide will perform at the Chelsea Music Festival in New York Maestro Masur’s Festival.
+Prior to iPalpiti Festival, Davide will perform at the Chelsea Music Festival in New York at the invitation of Maestro Kurt Masur.

 “…beautiful tone, technically brilliant…charismatic and elegant…”